 Omicho Ichiba Market

-Omicho Ichiba is a lively covered food market where you will find 186 different stores, selling seafood, fresh fruit and vegetables, and confectionery.
-There are also a number of grocery stores, clothing stores, flowers stalls, and restaurants.
+Omicho Ichiba is a lively covered food market where you will find about 170 shops, selling seafood, fresh fruit and vegetables, and confectionery.
+There are also a number of grocery stores, clothing stores, flower stalls, and restaurants.
 The market has a very cheerful atmosphere and is a great place to explore Kanazawa’s food and drink culture.
 Read more

 Kanazawa M’za Department Store